 - 21.1.
-The Faculty may, with the agreement of Board, make ex gratia payments to cover expenses of any of those involved in the above procedures.
-These must comply with any Society current financial procedures in force and any applicable HMRC rules.
+The Faculty may, with the agreement of Board, make ex-gratia payments to cover expenses of any of those involved in the above procedure.
+These must comply with the Society's current financial procedures in force and any applicable HMRC rules.
 The following guidelines indicate those expenses that may be met at the discretion of the Faculty Committee: - 21.2.
-Expenses may be paid for: - Travel and overnight expenses and subsistence of: - any members of Investigating or Appeals Committees. - members subjected to investigation. - their representatives and/or interpreters. - witnesses called by Investigating or Appeals Committees. - Fees of witnesses called by Investigating or Appeals Committees at rates agreed on a case-by-case basis by the Faculty Committee in consultation with the Board. - 21.3.
-Expenses will not normally be paid for: - the travel and overnight expenses and subsistence of witnesses called by members subject to investigation. - the fees of witnesses called by those members. - the fees of any solicitor or barrister representing those members.
+Expenses may be paid for: - 21.1.1. travel and overnight expenses and subsistence of: - 21.1.1.1. any members of Investigating or Appeals Committees; - 21.1.1.2. members or registered practitioners subjected to investigation; - 21.1.1.3. their representatives and/or interpreters; - 21.1.1.4. witnesses called by Investigating or Appeals Committees. - 21.1.2.
+Fees of witnesses called by Investigating or Appeals Committees at rates agreed on a case-by-case basis by the Faculty Committee in consultation with the Board. - 21.2.
+Expenses will not normally be paid for: - 21.2.1. the travel and overnight expenses and subsistence of witnesses called by members or registered practitioners subject to investigation. - 21.2.2. the fees of witnesses called by those members or registered practitioners. - 21.2.3. the fees of any solicitor or barrister representing those members or registered practitioners.